-1. Students who believe they are able to proceed with and / or complete their study programmes at an accelerated pace may submit an application requesting such to the Examination Board.
-The study career counsellor's advice must be enclosed with the application.
+- 1. Students who believe they are able to proceed with and/or complete their study programmes at an accelerated pace may submit an application requesting such to the Examination Board.
+The student coach's advice must be enclosed with the application.
 The organisation of the study programme must be able to accommodate the short-track option.

+- 2. [Nugatory]

+- 3. [Nugatory]